-Last October I bought a beautiful Lauren Conrad limited edition iPhone case.
-It stayed nice and pretty stored with my jewelry until I actually got an iPhone in December.
-Sadly, the case didn’t last long once on my new phone.
-I’m a pretty clumsy person and dropped my case several times a week.
+Last October I bought a beautiful Lauren Conrad limited edition iPhone case in preparation for me finally getting an iPhone.
 The above is what my case ended up looking like after a few months.
 The design was all beat up and the soft blue color was turning murky with age.
 Sad face!

 I started the hunt for a new iPhone case worthy of my beautiful iPhone (I’m in love with it) and made a Pinterest board full of iPhone covers.